Danza de los Voladores: Intangible Cultural Heritage and conservation of the tradition

 The Ritual Ceremony of the Voladores of Papantla was recognized as Intangible cultural heritage (ICH) by UNESCO in 2009.
 This is the second Mexican event to be so recognized, with the first being the Indigenous Festivity of the Dead in 2008.
 Governor Fidel Herrera Beltrán received the award in the name of the people and the government of Veracruz, and especially the indigenous people of the Totonacapan region of the state.
 Celebrations of the recognition took place on October 12, 2009, in Takilhsukut Park at El Tajín and other volador sites in Mexico.
 The ritual was inscribed along with the Traditions of the Otomi-Chichimecas of Toliman, Peña de Bernal, Querétaro.

 The recognition carries the responsibility for Mexico to safeguard and promote the tradition to keep it alive.
 A part of the nomination process was an extensive regional plan of preservation, promotion and development of the cultural heritage in Veracruz and other parts of Mexico and Central America.

 One effort that has been underway is the establishment of the Escuela de Niños Voladores (School of Volador Children), which is located at Takilhsukut Park and is the first formal school for voladores.
 It has a student population of between 70 and 100 students who learn about the history, significance and values associated with the ritual from the pre-Hispanic period.
 These include those associated with the taking of the pole, called a tsakáe kiwi, from the forest, an aspect of the ritual that is in danger of extinction.
 The school is sponsored by the Veracruz state government and children begin attending between 6 and 8 years of age.
 Most come from the neighboring communities of Plan de Hidalgo, El Tajín, San Lorenzo and Arroyos del Arco and Oxital, and whose fathers and grandfathers are voladores.
 The school requires students to meet certain requirements, such as being able to speak Totonac and girls are not permitted.
 However, most voladores learn the ritual from their fathers and grandfathers starting at age eight or ten.
-To become a volador in the traditional Totonac community requires 10 to 12 years ofpreparation and many consider it to be a life vocation.
+To become a volador in the traditional Totonac community requires 10 to 12 years of preparation and many consider it to be a life vocation.